MegaBedder/my-awesome-lua/README.md

 ### Dialects, flavors and implementations
 - [Terra](http://terralang.org/) - a low-level system programming language that is embedded in and meta-programmed by the Lua programming language.
+- [SquiLu](https://github.com/mingodad/squilu) - A mix between [Squirrel](http://squirrel-lang.org/) 3.0.4 and Lua 5.1.5, trying to get the best of both.
+Squirrel scripting language modified with lua libraries
 - [Céu](http://www.ceu-lang.org/) - a reactive language that aims to offer a higher-level and safer alternative to C. “Structured Synchronous Reactive Programming”
 - [Lua Implementations](http://lua-users.org/wiki/LuaImplementations) - Reimplementations of Lua compilers and interpreters.

-### Lua 5
-- [Agena](http://agena.sourceforge.net/) - based on Lua 5 C source, but has significant syntax differences
-- [SquiLu](https://github.com/mingodad/squilu) - A mix between [Squirrel](http://squirrel-lang.org/) and Lua, trying to get the best of both.
-Squirrel scripting language modified with lua libraries
-- [GSL Shell](https://www.nongnu.org/gsl-shell/) - an interactive command line interface that gives easy access to a collection of numeric algorithms and functions based on the GNU Scientific Library (GSL).

 ### Lua 5.1
 - [LuaJIT](http://luajit.org/luajit.html) - High-performance Just-In-Time compiler for Lua.